scott-guthridge/pylibvna/docs/source/cal-model.rst

          only :math:`S_{11}` and :math:`S_{21}`.

-When using a text fixture with significant cross talk between the probes, a strong model that corrects for the additional errors is needed.
+When using a text fixture with significant cross talk between the probes, a stronger model that corrects for the additional errors is needed.
 The U16 calibration type in the 2x1 setup provides 12 error terms, one of which is a free variable, giving it effectively 11 error terms.
 The software solves this calibration using inverse scattering (U) parameters.

 In 2x1 setups, at least six standards are required for calibration.
-For example, a possible choice is: short-open, short-match, open-match, open-short, mach-short and through.
+For example, a possible choice is: short-open, short-match, open-match, open-short, match-short and through.
 Why six?
 We have to solve for 11 unknowns, and each standard gives us at most two measurements.
-So at minimum, we need at least 5 two-port standards and 1 single port standard to reach 11.
+So at minimum, we need 5 two-port standards and 1 single port standard to reach 11.

 Dimensions 1x2
 --------------